 Deadline for Receipt: Complete proposals must be certified and submitted in DSIP no later than the close date of the release listed on the cover page of this BAA.
-Proposals cannot be submitted in DSIP after the deadline is reached and will not be accepted or evaluated.
+Proposals submitted after 12:00 p.m.
+ET will not be evaluated.

 The final proposal submission includes successful completion of all firm level forms, all required proposal volumes, and electronic corporate official certification.
 Although signatures are not required on the electronic forms at the time of submission, the proposal must be certified electronically by the corporate official for it to be considered submitted.
 If the proposal is selected for negotiation and possible award, the DoD Component program will contact the proposing SBC for signatures prior to award.

-Please plan to submit proposals as early as possible to allow time for troubleshooting any possible issues before the BAA close.
-DSIP Support is unable to assist with submission issues once a deadline has passed and cannot provide submission extensions.
+Please plan to submit proposals as early as possible to avoid unexpected delays due to high volume of traffic during the final hours before the BAA close.
 DoD is not responsible for missed proposal submission due to system latency.